huynguy-db/arcion-docs/content/docs/arcion-on-premises-ui/installation-and-setup.md

 If you're using AWS, GCP, Azure, or some other cloud vendor virtual machine (VM) instance, make sure you have network access to and from your source and target databases or data lakes.

 ## Prerequisites
+Before you install and set up Arcion On-premises UI, complete the following prerequisites:

+### Hardware prerequisites
-- A cloud, VM, or bare metal server instance.
+Ensure a cloud, VM, or bare metal server instance.
 The server must meet the minimum resources the Arcion team recommends for your specific workload.
+For most small and proof of concept environments with 10 or less tables, make sure the environment meets the following resources:

+- 4 virtual CPUs (vCPU)
+- 16 GB of RAM
+- 200 GB of free storage space

+### Software prerequisites
 - A Linux operating system—for example, Rocky Linux, Ubuntu, or Red Hat.
-- The VM must also have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) installed.
+- [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/).
 For more information, see [Install Docker and Docker Compose](#install-docker-and-docker-compose).

-For most small environments with the following specifications, you should easily be able to get started with 200 GB of storage:

-- Less than a 100 total tables
-- 16 virtual CPUs (vCPU)
-- 32 GB of RAM

 ## Environment configuration
 In your Linux server, create a folder to hold the Docker Compose file, the Docker volumes, and the necessary directories.
 You can create this folder anywhere on your server.
 In this example, we use `/usr/local/arcion` as the folder.